pantheon-systems/documentation/source/content/local-dns-cache.md

 - May increase execution time for Git operations due to potential retries
 - Depends on external commands (dig, terminus) which need to be available in the environment

 In the example below, any git clone or push command error results in calling the `check_dns_cache` function to flush stale local DNS entries, and then the respective git command is retried.
-See [below](#detailed-function-explanations) for a more detailed explanation of the functions used in the script:
+See [below](#detailed-function-explanations) for a more detailed explanation of the functions used in the script.

 ### Usage
 1. Click the download file button below to download `conditional_flush_and_retry.sh`